jollyjerr/knowledge/math/algebra/factoring.md

 - with coefficients

-Take the factors of the coefficient as well so that you can consider all posibilities
+Take the factors of the coefficient as well so that you can consider all possibilities

 ```
 6x^2 + 10 + 4